epvuc/usb-tty/README.md

 This is an attempt to get a useful USB CDC ACM endpoint on AVR using the latest LUFA USB stack.
-Eventual target is atmega32u2 so I can use it on the usb-to-tty loop adapter board, but i only have a mega32u4 right now.
-It works on that and compiles cleanly for 32u2, so maybe it'll be ok.
+Eventual target is atmega32u2 so I can use it on the usb-to-tty loop adapter board.
+Compiles and works correctly on both 32u2 and 32u4.

 It needs the current LUFA distro from http://www.github.com/abcminiuser/lufa/archive/LUFA-151115.zip